You are here: Home Teaching SS 2025 Seminar: Learning for Robot …

 Remarks:

 Topics will be assigned for the seminar via preference voting.
-If there are more interested students than places, places will be assigned based on priority suggestions of the HisInOne system and motivation (tested by asking for a short summary of the preferred paper).
+If there are more interested students than places, places will be assigned based on priority suggestions of the HisInOne system.
 The date of registration is irrelevant.
 In particular, we want to avoid that students grab a topic and then leave the seminar.
 Please have a coarse look at all available papers to make an informed decision before you commit.

 Course Material